 DAY 1: WORKPLACE SKILLS

-Learn how to be a valued employee, how to work effectively with others, and how to successfully attend a job interview.
+Learn how to be a valued employee and how to work effectively with others.

 DAY 2: 5S SYSTEM